open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 }

 function doWork(parent, i) {
-  // To set a child span, we need to mark the parent span as the active span
+  // To create a child span, we need to mark the current (parent) span as the active span
   // in the context, then use the resulting context to create a child span. const ctx = opentelemetry.trace.setSpan(
     opentelemetry.context.active(),